· Veytron Technologies · Edge AI · 7 min read

 The first question was whether a locally-hosted model could realistically handle this task.
 The answer depends heavily on the type of device.

 These devices ran FreeRTOS, not Linux.
-That distinction matters enormously for AI log analysis.
+That distinction matters for the amount of pre-processing required.
 A Linux system produces thousands of log lines per minute — kernel scheduler events, driver messages, systemd chatter — the vast majority of which is noise.
-Feeding that to a local model is impractical without a significant pre-filtering pipeline.
+Feeding that to any model, local or cloud, is impractical without a substantial pre-processing pipeline that filters, normalizes, and correlates events before the model sees them.

 FreeRTOS devices log only application-level events: task state changes, sensor readings, MQTT outcomes, error codes, connectivity events.
 An incident window is typically 20–80 lines of structured, purposeful output.
-There is almost no noise.
-You can hand the full incident log directly to the model and it sees exactly what happened, in the right sequence.
+The signal-to-noise ratio is high enough that the pre-processing stages are simpler — though they still exist.
+You still need format detection, timestamp normalization, and incident windowing, but the volume and noise are manageable.

 The non-obvious hard part: finding where the problem actually was